Frequently Asked Questions, Medicaid Electronic Health Records Incentive Program

 What are the penalties for not using a certified EHR system and/or demonstrating meaningful use?

 For Medicare, physicians who are not "meaningful" EHR users will see a 1% reduction in payment starting January 1, 2015.
 The reduction increases to 2% in 2016 and 3% in subsequent years.
 Hardship exceptions may be issued on a case-by-case basis, such as exceptions for physicians who practice in rural areas without adequate Internet access.
 There are no Medicaid penalties.

 Will a provider who doesn’t enroll in either incentive program or doesn’t meet meaningful use requirements see a reduction in their Medicare rate?

 Yes.
 There is no requirement that providers participate in either the Medicare or Medicaid Incentive Program.
 Providers can opt out but will receive a reduction in Medicare payment if they do not meet meaningful use standards by 2015.

 Will MO HealthNet endorse any particular EHR vendor?

 No. Any EHR must meet federal certification guidelines.
 On August 11, 2010, the Office of the National Coordinator for Health Information Technology (ONC) released temporary certification guideline.
 EHR vendors wishing to become certified must go through an established process to get this temporary certification.
 More information the process, guidelines, and additional certification issues is available here: http://healthit.hhs.gov/portal/.

-the incentive payments, what resources are available to help implement an
+Besides the incentive payments, what resources are available to help implement an EHR?